0xissam/Aliexpress-Links-Scraper/README.md

 4. Once completed, you will receive a success message indicating the number of links copied to your clipboard.

-## Acknowledgments

-- Special thanks to [0xissam](https://github.com/0xissam) for the initial code inspiration.

 ## Disclaimer

 This extension is provided as-is and is not affiliated with Aliexpress or its parent company.
 Use it responsibly and respect the website's terms of service.

----

-**Disclaimer**: This Chrome extension is not affiliated with or endorsed by Aliexpress.
-Use it responsibly and in compliance with Aliexpress's terms of service.